 Why Apple Silicon punches above its weight on local LLMs

 A 16-inch MacBook Pro with 64GB unified memory will run a model that a $1600 RTX 4090 cannot.
-That outcome surprises people who built PCs in the discrete-GPU era.
-The reason is one architectural choice: unified memory.
+If you built PCs in the discrete-GPU era, that sounds backwards.
+It comes down to one design choice: unified memory.

-This is post 4 of 7 in the Running series.
-Last post said VRAM is the hard ceiling.
-That's true for discrete GPUs.
-Apple Silicon bends the ceiling in a way that matters specifically for local LLMs.
+This is post 4 of 7 in the AI Running series.
+Last post made the case that VRAM is the hard ceiling.
+True for discrete GPUs.
+Apple Silicon bends that ceiling, and it bends it in exactly the way local LLMs care about.

 The discrete-GPU model

-A traditional PC has two pools of memory:
+A normal PC keeps two separate pools of memory:

-To run inference on the GPU, the model file has to be in VRAM.
-If it doesn't fit, you're either offloading layers to the CPU (slow) or you're not running it.
-Your 64GB of system RAM does not help a 24GB GPU.
+To run inference on the GPU, the model file has to sit in VRAM.
+If it doesn't fit, you've got two options.
+Offload some layers to the CPU and crawl, or just don't run it.
+Your 64GB of system RAM is no help to a 24GB GPU.

-This is why a 4090 maxes out at around a 32B Q4 model.
-Bigger models simply cannot land on the chip.
+That's why a 4090 tops out around a 32B Q4 model.
+Anything bigger can't land on the chip.

 The Apple Silicon model

-M-series chips put the CPU, GPU, and Neural Engine on the same piece of silicon, sharing one pool of memory.
-There is no separate "VRAM".
-The GPU can address every byte of RAM the CPU can.
+M-series chips put the CPU, GPU, and Neural Engine on one piece of silicon, all sharing a single pool of memory.
+There's no separate "VRAM" at all.
+The GPU can address every byte the CPU can.

-That means: if your Mac has 64GB unified memory, the GPU can use up to about 75% of it (Apple reserves the rest for the OS) for model weights.
-So a 64GB MacBook Pro effectively gives the GPU around 48GB of usable VRAM.
+Here's what that buys you.
+If your Mac has 64GB unified memory, the GPU can use up to about 75% of it for model weights.
+Apple reserves the rest for the OS.
+So a 64GB MacBook Pro hands the GPU roughly 48GB of usable VRAM.
 A 4090 gives you 24GB.
-The Mac wins on capacity by a factor of two, despite costing roughly the same.
+The Mac doubles it for about the same money.

-Larger Macs are even more lopsided.
-A Mac Studio M3 Ultra with 192GB unified memory gives the GPU around 144GB to work with.
-That fits a 405B model at Q4.
-Nothing in the discrete-GPU consumer market touches that.
+Bigger Macs tilt the scales harder.
+A Mac Studio M3 Ultra with 192GB unified memory gives the GPU around 144GB to play with.
+That's enough for a 405B model at Q4.
+Nothing in the consumer discrete-GPU market gets close.

 What about raw speed?

-But on large models, the 4090 is doing 0 tok/s because the model doesn't fit.
-The Mac is doing 10–15 tok/s on a 70B Q4.
-Slow is faster than not at all.
+But on a large model, the 4090 is doing 0 tok/s, because the model never fits in the first place.
+The Mac is doing 10 to 15 tok/s on a 70B Q4.
+Slow beats nothing.

-The crossover point sits around 32B parameters.
-Below that, a 4090 wins.
-Above that, a 64GB+ Mac wins.
+The crossover lands around 32B parameters.
+Below that, the 4090 wins.
+Above it, a 64GB+ Mac wins.

 What fits in each tier